-An introduction to the most popular types of Boba Tea as well as a guide to ordering or making Taiwanese bubble tea at home!
+An introduction to the most popular types of Milk Tea (Boba) as well as a guide to ordering or making Taiwanese bubble tea at home!

 At its most basic, milk tea is simply tea drunk with milk, often with a sweetener.
 Every country has its own version of milk tea- even China, which has long been thought of as a no-milk-in-tea kind of country!

 These milk teas usually differ based on the type of milk and sweetener used.
 However, these days, most people refer to the uber popular Taiwanese bubble tea, also known as Zhen Zhu Nai Cai (珍珠奶茶), pearl tea and boba tea, when they say milk tea!